ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 will contain new virtual connection IDs to prevent packets with the same connection ID bytes being used over multiple network paths.
 Note that the client CID and target CID can stay the same while the target VCID and client VCID change.
-Importantly, the client deso not send a CLOSE_CLIENT_CID capsule because that would also remove the registration of the CID for the purpose of port sharing, potentially breaking the tunnelled path.
+Importantly, the client does not send a CLOSE_CLIENT_CID capsule because that would also remove the registration of the CID for the purpose of port sharing, potentially breaking the tunnelled path.